-For the purpose of electric cars projections, a thorough review on electromobility targets for the top 20 global automakers has been conducted for WEO-2019.
+For the purpose of electric cars projections, a thorough review on electromobility targets for the top 20 global automakers has been conducted.
 This analysis permits us to assess if the automakers commitments for launching new electrified car models are falling behind the necessary EVs rollout for meeting fuel economy goals and Zero Emission Vehicles mandates.
+Automakers with ICEs phase out commitments are also part of this analysis.